iuryrosal/ml-exp/README.md

 ```

 ### Command Line Interface
 You can use the command line to run continuous experimentation around a specific metric, generate a report, and capture the best model (if any) around a metric.

+NOTE: From the command line it is only possible to generate the report and best-of-breed result for a single metric at a time.

 You can check the available commands by running the following command:

 ```sh
 better_experimentation --h
 ```

+All arguments and options:

+- positional arguments:
+  - models_trained_path: Path with saved trained models to apply continuous experimentation
+  - x_test_path: CSV file (or other file type supported by pandas) that represent X axis data (features) to generate scores to apply continuous experimentation
+  - y_test_path: CSV file (or other file type supported by pandas) that represent Y axis data (target) to generate scores to apply continuous experimentation
+  - scores_target: Score target to use like a reference to define best model and statistical details during continuous experimentation.
+Possible Values: ACCURACY, PRECISION, RECALL, MAE, MSE

+- options:
+  - -h, --help: show this help message and exit
+  - --n_splits N_SPLITS: Number of splits to generate cases of tests to apply continuous experimentation.
+Default value = 100
+  - --report_path REPORT_PATH: Path to export reports details related with results of continuous experimentation.
+  - --report_name REPORT_NAME: Report name to save reports details related with results of continuous experimentation.

 An example of using the command line by passing a folder with several Sklearn models saved in Pickle format (.pkl), an X_test and y_test saved in CSV format and indicating, in the optional parameter, the name of the report that will be generated.